-Through a series of reports over recent years, Cabinet has been updated on the progress of this high profile scheme that is being delivered in conjunction with the Council's development partner Purfleet Centre Regeneration Limited (PCRL).
-The project will deliver more than up to 2,850 new homes around a new town centre and vastly improved community infrastructure.
+Through a series of reports over recent years, Overview & Scrutiny and Cabinet have been updated on the progress of this high profile scheme that is being delivered in conjunction with the Council's development partner Purfleet Centre Regeneration Limited (PCRL).
+The project will deliver up to 2,650 new homes around a new town centre and vastly improved community infrastructure.

 The significant amount of infrastructure included in the scheme has attracted £75.1m in grant funding from the Ministry of Housing, Communities and Local Government's Housing Infrastructure Fund (MHCLG HIF).
 Thurrock Council is the grant recipient for the scheme but PCRL have been instrumental in supporting the Council in the efforts required to secure the funding.
 To accept the funding the Council must enter into a Grant Determination Agreement (GDA) with Homes England.
-The key terms of this agreement are described in Appendix 1 and it is requested that Cabinet delegates approval to enter into this agreement once all terms have been finalised.
+The key terms of this agreement are described in Appendix 1 and it will be requested that Cabinet (at the meeting on 9th December) delegates approval to enter into this agreement once all terms have been finalised.